 - Dump the filled RB4000 into a larger container or truck.

 With an Equipter RB4000 on the job, you not only boost roofing productivity, you also save physical wear and tear on your crew—and that can translate into less time lost due to strains, pulls, and other injuries.
+Now you can even rent the self-propelled dump trailer.
+Just click on the link below to locate one closest to your next job.

 5. Automatic Staple Gun